Tang Chih-chun: Career

 In 2018, he competed at the Summer Youth Olympics held in Buenos Aires, Argentina without winning a medal.
 In the boys' singles he reached the elimination rounds where he was eliminated in his second elimination match, by Trenton Cowles of the United States.
 Cowles went on to win the gold medal.
 In the mixed team he reached the bronze medal match, alongside Rebecca Jones of New Zealand, and they lost their match against Quinn Reddig of Namibia and Trenton Cowles.

 In 2019, Tang and Wei Chun-heng won the silver medal in the men's team event at the Summer Universiade held in Naples, Italy.

 In 2021, he represented Chinese Taipei at the 2020 Summer Olympics in Tokyo, Japan, winning the silver medal in the men's team event, while barely missing a medal due to placing fourth in the men's individual event.

 He competed at the 2022 Asian Games held in Hangzhou, China.

-Tang competed for Chinese Taipei at the 2024 Summer Olympics, where he finished seventh in the men's individual event and tied for 17th place in the in the men's team event.
+Tang competed for Chinese Taipei at the 2024 Summer Olympics, where he finished seventh in the men's individual event and tied for 17th place in the men's team event.